mtsar/mtsar/README.md

 ## Citation

-If you publish work that uses Mechanical Tsar, please cite it as follows:
+If you publish work that uses Mechanical Tsar, please cite it as follows.

 * Ustalov, D.: [A Crowdsourcing Engine for Mechanized Labor](http://www.ispras.ru/en/proceedings/isp_27_2015_3/isp_27_2015_3_351/).
 Proceedings of the Institute for System Programming, Vol. 27(3), 351–364 (2015)